JonasSz/Quiz/README.md

 # Quiz

-his is just a little common knowledge quiz.
+This is just a little common knowledge quiz.